cr0t/ruby-on-whales/README-DOCKER.md

 $ cd <your-app-name> && rm -rf .git

+$ mv .env.example .env

-# now you can open docker-compose.yml, remove services you do not need, update Postgresql password update Ruby/Node/etc. versions
+# now you can open docker-compose.yml, remove services you do not need
+# and adjust versions and other settings in the .env file before you proceed

 $ docker-compose up
 ```